 This powerful mantra was given by Sage Narada to Dhruva Maharaja as described in the Bhagavat Purana (4.8.54).

 Wearing Rudraksha Beads:

-You can wear a Ten Mukhi, a Seven Mukhi or a Nineteen Mukhi Rudrasksha beads for they are ruled by Lord Krishna, Goddess Lakshmi and Narayana, respectively.
-Wearing these Rudaksha beads on this day purifies your inner self and strengthens your will power.
+On this day wearing the Ten Mukhi, a Seven Mukhi or a Nineteen Mukhi Rudraksha beads for they are ruled by Lord Krishna, Goddess Lakshmi and Narayana, respectively is highly beneficial.
+These Rudrakshas purifies the inner self and strengthens will power.